 As Chief Executive Officer he led Barclays business in Greece, transitioning it to becoming more corporate focused and successfully selling its island retail network to Bank of Nova Scotia (1995).
-As Chief Executive Officer he led Barclays’ South African operations in Botswana to best in the region.
+As Chief Executive Officer he led Barclays’ South African operations in Botswana to best in the region from 1997-2000.
 The Banker magazine ranked Barclays as the ‘Best Bank’ in Botswana and the ‘Best Bank’ in Africa in 2000.
 During Chris’ three years with the bank, its market capitalization rose to US$300 million from US$80 million – a compound annual growth rate of more than 55%.

-Upon acquisition of NCB indirectly by Portland Holdings Inc., he joined Portland Investment Counsel and its affiliates in 2002.
+Upon acquisition of NCB indirectly by Portland Holdings Inc., he joined Portland Investment Counsel and its affiliates in October 2002.
 As Executive Vice President he promoted the launch and listing on the Toronto Stock Exchange of ten closed-end funds during 2004 to 2007.
 He is currently the Chief Investment Officer and lead portfolio manager of three mutual funds and three private / alternative funds, namely Portland Private Income Fund, Portland Global Energy Efficiency and Renewable Energy Fund LP and Portland Global Aristocrats Plus Fund.
 Chris has a BA degree from University of North Wales and an MBA from University of Exeter.
-He is an Associate of the Chartered Institute of Bankers and holds their Financial Services Diploma, placed first in his year (1989).
+He is an Associate of the Chartered Institute of Bankers and holds their Financial Services Diploma, placed first in his year (1989) of completion.

 Senior Vice President and Portfolio Manager